MicrosoftDocs/dynamics-365-customer-engagement/ce/unified-service-desk/admin/connect-dynamics-365-instance-using-unified-service-desk-client.md

 If you need to modify the default sign-in information, you must repeat steps 1 through 6.

 > [!NOTE]
-> To avoid sign-in issues, we recommend that you set the [ChromeWebViewShowOutside](manage-options-unified-service-desk.md) UII option to TRUE.
+> To avoid sign-in issues  when browser mode is chrome and single sign on is enabled,, we recommend that you set the ChromeWebViewShowOutside UII option to TRUE.
+See: [Manage global settings or options in Unified Service Desk](manage-options-unified-service-desk.md).

 <a name="LogFiles"></a>
 ## Troubleshoot sign-in issues